 You can mount network volumes in the Finder, or via the Mount a network volume... option in CCC's Utilities menu.
 Please note that network volumes mounted by third-party software is generally not supportable.

 macOS can only be installed on a macOS-formatted volume.
 This requirement is also carried to a backup volume.
-When system files are copied to non-macOS filesystems, important metadata are invariably lost, resulting in files that cannot be restored to their original functionality.
+When system files are copied to or from non-macOS filesystems, important metadata are unavoidably lost, resulting in files that cannot be restored to their original functionality.
 In short, you cannot restore a functional installation of macOS from a backup stored on a non-macOS volume.
-To prevent any misunderstandings about this limitation, CCC will exclude system files from a backup task if the destination is not a locally-attached, macOS-formatted volume.
-Likewise, CCC will not copy system files from a network volume, e.g. if you were to mount the startup disk of another Mac, the system files on that network volume cannot be copied in a meaningful way.
+To prevent any misunderstandings about this result, CCC will exclude system files from a backup task if the destination is not a locally-attached, macOS-formatted volume.
+Likewise, CCC will not copy system files from a network volume, e.g. if you were to mount the startup disk of another Mac via File Sharing, the system files on that network volume cannot be copied in a meaningful way.

 - Backing up to a disk image

 - Learn about alternatives to backing up macOS to non-macOS-formatted volumes

 - Preparing your backup disk for a backup of macOS

 Network filesystems pose some interesting challenges in regards to preserving ownership and permissions.
 When you connect to another computer that is hosting a shared volume, you usually authenticate by providing a username and password.
 The account whose credentials you provide is an account on that other computer, and it is this account's privileges that determine what access you have to files and folders on the shared volume.
 Additionally, any files that are copied to the shared volume will be owned by that user account, regardless of the ownership of those files on the source volume.
 This is not a behavior specific to CCC, it is simply the nature of network filesystems.